Having to deal with an overtired baby isn’t an easy job. It could make parenting incredibly challenging and tiring.

 You can put your baby to sleep as early as 5 pm.
 That early?
 Yes, please.
-Even as a really early bedtime might be inconvenient for you, consider it a temporary solution to help your overtired baby make up for hours of sleep lost.
+Even though an earlier bedtime might be inconvenient for you, consider it a temporary solution to help your overtired baby make up for hours of sleep lost.

-Trick: To get your baby to sleep during the day, turn off the lights to trick them into thinking it’s night time.
-Their body would begin to release Melatonin in response to the darkness, and they’d fall asleep.
+Trick: To get your baby to sleep during the day, turn off the lights to trick them into thinking it’s nighttime.
+Their body would release Melatonin in response to the darkness, and they’d fall asleep.

-Also, consider creating a workable early bedtime as a long-term strategy to make sure your baby always gets enough rest.
+Also, consider creating a workable early bedtime as a long-term strategy to ensure your baby always gets enough rest.

 This will also help you observe when your baby is about to incur another sleep debt.

 Breaking an overtired cycle isn’t a day’s job.
 It will take patience and consistency.
 Having a baby overtired and stressed means you are also overtired and stressed, right?

 We can see how hard you are trying (because you found this blog) and how much you love and care for your baby.

 We hope this helpful resource will help you put your overtired baby to sleep well.